 Pampas grass (Cortaderia jubata, Cortaderia selloana)

 Hawai‘i-Pacific Weed Risk Assessment Score: C. jubata – 26 High Risk.
-C. selloana – 24 High Risk. http://www.hpwra.org for more info
+C. selloana – 24 High Risk.
+Visit Plant Pono for more information.

 Regulatory Status: Hawaii Noxious Weed (HAR 68)